-The company is committed to promoting sustainability in the community and contribute positively, both socially and economically.
-It strives to develop and supply sustainable, environmentally conscious products and services.
-It is committed to sourcing 100% of its electricity from renewable sources.
-The senior management team regularly review the renewable energy strategy, which is approved on an annual basis.
+J & E Hall are committed to ensuring individuals get real work experience and can help make a real difference to our Company, customers and our communities.
+J & E Hall wanted to support people who might otherwise be at risk of simply not being able to get into the workplace, as well as promoting sustainability within the community and contribute positively, both socially and economically.
+Striving to develop and supply sustainable, environmentally conscious products and services, J & E Hall are committed to moving towards sourcing 100% of its electricity from renewable sources.
+The Executive Team regularly review the renewable energy strategy, which is approved on an annual basis.
+In addition to our local initiatives, the Company maintains a set of principles and policies in relation to diversity and inclusion which are applied throughout.